-- 10 Technologies today rely on complex, globally distributed and interconnected supply chain ecosystems to - provide highly refined, cost-effective, and reusable solutions.
-Most organizations' security processes - consider only the visible state of computing devices.
-The provenance and integrity of a delivered device - and its components are typically accepted without validating through technology that there were no - unexpected modifications.
-Provenance is the comprehensive history of a device throughout the entire - 15 life cycle from creation to ownership, including changes made within the device or its components. - 16 Assuming that all acquired computing devices are genuine and unmodified increases the risk of a - compromise affecting products in an organization's supply chain, which in turn increases risks to - 18 customers and end users. - 19 Organizations currently lack the ability to readily distinguish trustworthy products from others.
-Having - 20 this ability is a critical foundation of cyber supply chain risk management (C-SCRM).
-C-SCRM is the - 21 process of identifying, assessing, and mitigating the risks associated with the distributed and - 22 interconnected nature of supply chains.
-C-SCRM presents challenges to many industries and sectors, - 23 requiring a coordinated set of technical and procedural controls to mitigate cyber supply chain risks - throughout manufacturing, acquisition, provisioning, and operations.
+Technologies today rely on complex, globally distributed and interconnected supply chain ecosystems to provide highly refined, cost-effective, and reusable solutions.
+Most organizations' security processes consider only the visible state of computing devices.
+The provenance and integrity of a delivered device and its components are typically accepted without validating through technology that there were no unexpected modifications.
+A delivered device has integrity if it is genuine and all changes to the device were authorized and expected.
+Provenance is the comprehensive history of a device throughout the entire life cycle from creation to ownership, including changes made within the device or its components.
+Assuming without verification that all acquired computing devices are genuine and unmodified increases the risk that a compromise will affect products in an organization's supply chain and go unnoticed at the time, which in turn increases risks to customers and end users.

+Organizations currently lack the ability to cost effectively distinguish trustworthy products from others, meaning they are genuine and have not been inappropriately altered.
+Having this ability is a critical foundation of cyber supply chain risk management (C-SCRM).
+C-SCRM is the process of identifying, assessing, and mitigating risks associated with the distributed and interconnected nature of supply chains.
+C-SCRM presents challenges to many industries and sectors, requiring a coordinated set of technical and procedural controls to mitigate risks throughout the design, manufacturing, acquisition, provisioning, operations, and decommissioning stages of a product's life.